It is estimated that…

 Endometriosis in Malaysia

-One in ten women is at risk of endometriosis and it may be one of the contributing factor of declining birth rates among Malaysian women.
-About 25% to 30% of women who have difficulty in conceiving exhibits signs and symptoms of endometriosis.
-Consequently, 30% to 50% of women who have endometriosis experience infertility.
+Women is at risk of endometriosis and it may be one of the contributing factor of declining birth rates among Malaysian women.
+Some of women who have difficulty in conceiving exhibits signs and symptoms of endometriosis.
+Consequently, other women who have endometriosis experience infertility.

 Many women in Malaysia choose to suffer the pain caused by endometriosis in silence because it is still considered a discouraged subject to discuss about one’s menstrual periods, given our Asian cultural background.
 Malaysian women or young girls sought after the use of painkillers to reduce the pain instead of seeking medical attention or proper diagnosis.